-Windy City Live's weekend outlook
+Windy City LIVE's weekend outlook

-Each week we will highlight events happening in the city and the suburbs that viewers would be interested in.
+Each week in "Look Out Weekend," we highlight events happening in the city and the suburbs that viewers like you, would be interested in.
 From family fun to eclectic events, we will clue you in!

 WINDY CITY LIVE